scaffold-eth/eth-ui/README.md

-# 🖇 Eth-Hooks Overview
+# 🖇 Eth-Hooks

+## Overview

-Commonly used Ethereum hooks.
+Commonly used Ethereum hooks to supercharge your web3 dev!

 Used by 🏗 [scaffold-eth](https://github.com/scaffold-eth/scaffold-eth) and 🏭 [scaffold-eth-typescript](https://github.com/scaffold-eth/scaffold-eth-typescript)